abeyuya/memory-bank-loader-mcp/memory-bank/progress.md

 -   The `load-memory-bank` tool implementation is complete and tested according to the defined requirements.
 -   The Memory Bank core files have been updated to reflect the current project state, including README creation.
 -   Project `README.md` is up-to-date.
+-   The `npm publish` warning regarding the `bin` name has been resolved.

 ## Known Issues